 - 6 Hard-Boiled Eggs shelled, rinsed, smashed (use my recipe, the link is in the post above)

 - 29 Ounce Can of Tomato Sauce + 1 Cans of Water swirl in the can to clear out all sauce

-- 1 6 oz Can of Tomato Paste + 3 Cans of water whisked together to be smooth (this should be done before the paste ever gets into the Instant Pot )
+- 1 oz (6 oz can) Can of Tomato Paste + 3 Cans of water whisked together to be smooth (this should be done before the paste ever gets into the Instant Pot )

 - 22 Piece Prosciutto for every piece of beef